-Choosing materials with a high cost per pound will help your bathroom remodel cost stay under budget.
-Using wood in the flooring, cabinets, countertops, and walls instead of more expensive options like ceramic tile or stone will save money while providing a more aesthetically pleasing space.
-It also saves materials using less hardwood or concrete while providing more options.
+Choosing materials with a low cost per pound will help your bathroom remodel cost stay under budget.
+Using wood in the flooring, cabinets, countertops, and walls instead of more expensive options like ceramic tile or stone will save money while creating an aesthetically pleasing space.

 2. Using DIY techniques

 Do-it-yourself projects are a great way to add personality to a bland space and save money.
-You can add style by using the color schemes or accessories you love in your home and choosing inexpensive types of laminate, tile, and mirror that can be used to update aging spaces without breaking the bank.
-Creating inexpensive bathroom accessories using faux plants, frames, vases, and unique lighting is also possible.
+You can add style by using the color schemes or accessories you love in your home and choosing inexpensive types of laminate, tile, and mirror to update aging spaces without breaking the bank.
+Creating affordable bathroom accessories using faux plants, frames, vases, and unique lighting is also possible.

 3. Keeping the plumbing where it is

-If your remodel plan calls for changing your plumbing, consider keeping the original plumbing where it is while you renovate it.
-Otherwise, you may need to spend extra money replacing or relocating existing piping and fixtures that may not be practical in the new space.
+If your remodel plan calls for changing your plumbing, consider keeping the original plumbing where it is instead.
+Otherwise, you may need to spend extra money replacing or relocating existing piping and fixtures for the new space.

 4. Hiring a qualified contractor

-A qualified contractor will help ensure your job is done according to your wishes and concerns.
-A contractor will also take the time to explain the options and advise you on ways to make your project more affordable.
+A qualified contractor will help ensure the job gets done according to your wishes and concerns.
+A contractor will also take the time to explain your options and advise you on ways to make your project more affordable.

 5. Avoiding overdoing remodeling

-Focusing on a simple update rather than a complete move and remodel is important.
+If possible, focus on a simple update rather than a complete move and remodel.
 Spending too much money makes it hard to stick to a budget.
 A bathroom can cost $15,000 or more without considering unexpected costs.
-It's wise to plan for how much you can spend, how long your bathroom will take, and other factors before planning for the project.
+Plan for how much you can spend, how long your bathroom will take, and other factors before starting the project.

 Looking for a real estate agent?
 Let us help!
-With BidMyListing, real estate agents bid on your listing for the opportunity to sell your house.
-Find a realtor who’s excited about your home and whom you’re excited to work with.
-Interview multiple real estate agents who come to you!
+With BidMyListing, real estate agents bid for the opportunity to sell your house.
+Find a realtor who's excited about your home and whom you're excited to work with.
+Compare and choose from multiple real estate agents who come to you!
 Save time without sacrificing quality.
 Get started with finding the right real estate agent here.

 To learn more about selling your home, visit our Home Seller Resources >